Psychology 391SC : Scientific Studies of Consciousness

 Many of the classes will include a student presentation.
 Most presentations will be given by a pair of students working together.

 Your presentation should be based on sources beyond the required course readings.
-There are some suggestions for relevant sources on Moodle.
+There are some suggestions for relevant sources on Canvas.

 You should send me a list of your sources two weeks before your presentation.
 If you find other sources after you send me the list, you are free to include them as well.